afrostalin/FireNET/README.md

 * Install Qt5Package.vsix (see 3rd folder)
 * Open FireNET.sln
 * Go to Qt plugin settings and configure him
-* Set paths to QT libs and includes in project settings
+* Set paths to QT inclusions in project settings
-* Choose build type
+* Choose type of building
 * Build solution

-See [WIKI](https://github.com/afrostalin/FireNET/wiki#building) for more instructions.
+See [WIKI](https://github.com/afrostalin/FireNET/wiki#building) for get more instructions.

 # Using